lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose-Util/README.md

 ### Options valid for all routines

-  * mouse

-Set to `0` the mouse mode is disabled, set to `1` the mouse mode is enabled.

-Values: [0], 1.

-  * info

-A string placed on top of of the output.

-  * prompt

-If set shows an additionally prompt line before the list of choices.

   * back

 Set the string for the `back` menu entry.

 Default: "<<".

+  * clear_screen

+If set to `1`, the screen is cleared before printing the choices.

+If set to `2`, the "alternate screen" is used (control sequence `1049`).

+[0],1,2.

   * confirm

 Set the string for the `confirm` menu entry.

 Default: "`OK`".

+  * hide-cursor

+The control sequence `25` is used to hide the cursor.

+Values: 0,[1].

+  * info

+A string placed on top of of the output.

+  * mouse

+Set to `0` the mouse mode is disabled, set to `1` the mouse mode is enabled.

+Values: [0],1.

+  * prompt

+If set shows an additionally prompt line before the list of choices.

 choose-a-dir
 ------------